hovu96/workato_addon_for_splunk/README.md

 Until now, this add-on is not published on [Splunkbase](splunkbase.splunk.com).
 But that will change in future.

 Currently, this add-on is available on [GitHub](https://github.com/hovu96/workato_addon_for_splunk) only.
-Once you cloned the repository or download as ZIP, proceed installation *only* on the Splunk Search Head as described in the [Docs](http://docs.splunk.com/Documentation/AddOns/released/Overview/Distributedinstall#Search_heads).
+Once you clone the repository or download as ZIP, proceed installation *only* on the Splunk Search Head as described in the [Docs](http://docs.splunk.com/Documentation/AddOns/released/Overview/Distributedinstall#Search_heads).

 As this add-on provides Splunk REST API endpoints for Workato, the Splunk Search Head's management port (by default, 8089) must be available for incoming HTTP/S requests.